-The unsupervised fusion methods, require you to query all fields you need, collect all the documents and weighted them according to one of the methods.
+The unsupervised fusion methods, require you to query all fields you need, collect all the documents and weighted them according to one of the methods (see the following section).

 The learning to rank methods is supported by the MultiFieldQueryParser class to search multiple fields.
 The learning to rank algorithms are responsible to learn the weight of each field in a weighted average fashion.
 Then, the constructor receives the set of boost that weight fields according to their importance: